VinayakAgrawal-Vins002/Skills/Tableau/ReadMe.md

 - Dataset Used (`.xls` or `.xlsx` Format)
 - Outputs  (Screenshots of Sheets and Dashboards Created From The Workbook)

-## Note
+## Notes
 - [ ] Added a Demo Video (Link Here) Showcasing The Interactive Capabilities of The Dashboards and Story Boards of Each Assignment as Public Cloud Links Below show Lag and not Sized Correctly [Video Link Here].
 - [ ] Added Links For Direct Web Viewing of the Story Boards Through Tableau Public Cloud (Links Given Below).
    - [Olympics Story Web Link Here](https://public.tableau.com/shared/G2R9Y8SN3?:display_count=n&:origin=viz_share_link).
    - [World Bank Story Web Link Here](https://public.tableau.com/shared/RGNZ89G3T?:display_count=n&:origin=viz_share_link).
-   - [Amazing Mart Sales Web Sory Here](https://public.tableau.com/shared/HXKD5MM74?:display_count=n&:origin=viz_share_link) For Better Results See the AmzingMart Storyboards in Full Screen or Best To Checkout the Video Above as This is a More Complex One and Harder To View on The Web (Free Tier).
+   - [Amazing Mart Sales Web Sory Here](https://public.tableau.com/shared/HXKD5MM74?:display_count=n&:origin=viz_share_link)

+For Better Results See the AmzingMart Storyboards in Full Screen or Best To Checkout the Video Above as This is a More Complex One and Harder To View on The Web (Free Tier).